mewing0328/Noted/README.md

 ## Demo
 [Link for demo video](x) (Length of video: x minutes and x seconds)

-The video is also within the assets folder named "myTeam Demo.mp4".
+The video is also within the assets folder named "Noted Demo.mp4".

 A walkthrough video that demonstrates: